-- If you require a downgrade from one release to another, you might lose the configuration from your current release.
-The workaround is to reload the previous controller configuration files saved on the backup server or to reconfigure the controller. - If you upgrade from 4.2.176.0 to 7.0.220.0, and if an old image is present in the /mnt/images directory in the controller, the upgrade fails for the first time.
+- If you upgrade from 4.2.176.0 to 7.0.235.0, and if an old image is present in the /mnt/images directory in the controller, the upgrade fails for the first time.
+The upgrade completes successfully when you upgrade again.
 The upgrade failure could have occurred based on one of the following reasons: - If the image files are renamed manually in the controller. - The files bzImage.bak, bzImage.pri, initrd.bak, and initrd.pri are files that are shipped with the 4.2 release and over time these filenames have changed resulting in a failed upgrade.